-We have audited the accompanying consolidated balance sheets of General Cable Corporation and subsidiaries (the "Company") as of December 31, 2012 and 2011, and the related consolidated statements of operations and comprehensive income (loss), changes in total equity, and cash flows for each of the three years in the period ended December 31, 2012.
-Our audits also included the financial statement schedule listed in the Index at Item 15.
+We have audited the accompanying consolidated balance sheets of General Cable Corporation and subsidiaries (the "Company") as of December 31, 2012 and 2011, and the related consolidated statement of operations and comprehensive income, statement of changes in total equity and statement of cash flows for each of the three years in the period ended December 31, 2012.
+Our audits also include the financial statement schedule listed in Index at Item 15.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.
+Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.